mdn/developer-portal/docs/developer-notes.md

 ## General assumption about there being just one Site

 Sometimes in the custom views that inform the 'baking' process for wagtail-bakery, we've had to get hold of a Site object from the database instead of via a relation from a Page we're processing.
-In this case, we've had no option but to use the default Site -- which is fine because was only one at the genesis of this project.
+In this case, we've had no option but to use the default Site -- which was initially fine because there was only one at the genesis of this project.
 HOWEVER, if this changes and - for example - we add i18n and l10n, this assumption will no longer be reliable/safe and any ORM query that uses `is_default_site=` must be refactored out of the codebase.